-The following are key concepts and are important to understanding how Devo works.
+The following are key concepts and are important to understanding how the Devo Platform works.

 Activeboards are an update of Devo dashboards that simplify the process of creating and managing visual representations of query results.
 Users with the required role permissions will see the Activeboards option in the navigation pane.
 See Activeboards for more information.

 An aggregation, also called an aggregate operation, performs a calculation on a set of values in a query.
 In Devo, this is the calculation that is run on values in grouped events—like a sum, average, minimum, maximum, or similar.
 The result of the calculation appears in a new table column.
 For more information, see Aggregate data.

 An aggregation task is a process that Devo runs periodically to perform calculations in queries that are needed to feed widgets or applications.
 These tasks can be reviewed and managed in the Data Management area of the Administration menu.
 For more information, see Create a new aggregation task.

 Alerts are messages that can be configured to notify users when given conditions are met in a query.
 Alerts can be either real-time or scheduled, and they can be distributed using different delivery methods and according to schedules defined in sending policies.
 For more information, see Alerts and Notifications.

 Application Programming Interface.
 A set of defined methods of communication among various components.
 Devo uses APIs to help users easily analyze and get their data.
 See API reference to learn more.

 Charts are graphical representations of information intended to make it easier to understand.
 You can build charts based on specific query data directly in the search window.
 Devo offers a rich gallery of charts you can use depending on your needs.

 Collectors are pieces of software provided by Devo that allow users to easily send data from some specific products to Devo.
 You only need to install the collector in your machine, configure it and start sending data.

 Dashboards are visual representations of the results of your search queries through widgets updated in real-time.
 There is a great variety of widgets available to represent the data in different ways.